RaspberryPiFoundation/minecraft-whack-a-block/en/index.md

 [[[minecraft-testing]]]

-## Build a Whac-A-Block game board
+## Build a Whack-A-Block game board

 Now that you are all set-up and ready to go, you can begin creating your game.
 You can start with a fresh new Python script.
-Save it as `whac_a_block.py`
+Save it as `whack_a_block.py`

 Here's the code you need: